Reptile · Tiliqua scincoides · typical adult weight 0.25–0.60 kg

 Species-specific contraindications and adverse-reaction reports for blue-tongue skinks may differ from canine / feline reference data — consult the primary citations listed with each rule.

-Dexmedetomidine dose ranges in blue-tongue skinks, with cited source references: SC 0.1 mg/kg See source; SC 0.05 mg/kg See source.
+Dexmedetomidine dose ranges in blue-tongue skinks, with cited source references: SC 0.1 mg/kg not stated in the cited source; SC 0.05 mg/kg not stated in the cited source.
+Reference ranges from cited sources — verify against current literature before clinical use.

 Documented routes for Dexmedetomidine in blue-tongue skinks: SC.